Possible Spin-Density Wave on Fermi Arc of Edge State in Single-Component Molecular Conductors [Pt(dmdt)$_2$] and [Ni(dmdt)$_2$]: Summary and Discussion

-To investigate the edge magnetism of such nesting vectors, we calculated the longitudinal and transverse spin susceptibilities, using real-space-dependent RPA for the three-orbital Hubbard model describing [Pt(dmdt)$_2$] and [Ni(dmdt)$_2$].
+To investigate the edge magnetism induced by such nesting vectors, we calculated the longitudinal and transverse spin susceptibilities, by real-space-dependent RPA for the three-orbital Hubbard model describing [Pt(dmdt)$_2$] and [Ni(dmdt)$_2$].
 In the absence of SOC, the nesting vector $\textbf{Q}$ enhances the longitudinal spin susceptibility at the (001) edge.
 Thus, longitudinal SDW occurs at the (001) edge.
 We also investigated the effect of carrier doping.
 Carrier doping modulates the Fermi arc, and the nesting vector $\textbf{Q}$ varies.
 In particular, we observed that hole doping and electron doping at $2.0\%$ for [Pt(dmdt)$_2$] and $0.23\%$ for [Ni(dmdt)$_2$] induce edge ferromagnetism.
 In the presence of SOC, the nesting vectors $\textbf{Q}^{\pm}$ and $\textbf{Q}^{\mp}$ induce transverse SDW at the edge.
 In addition to what happens in the absence of SOC, the carrier doping modulates the Fermi arcs, and the nesting vectors $\textbf{Q}^{\pm}$ and $\textbf{Q}^{\mp}$ vary.
 Therefore, the magnetic structure at the (001) edge is extremely sensitive to carrier doping.
+Figure \ref{chi0_uc} shows that the bare longitudinal spin susceptibility markedly decays from the edge to the bulk.
+The effect of the edge state reaches within a few unit cells near the edge.
+Hence, it is considered that the large magnetic moment is induced only near the edge.
+Thus, we consider that the topological property in the bulk is not affected by the edge SDW.